agda/agda-categories/README.md

 testing).
 And the desire to see how far one could go in Category Theory while being *proof relevant*.
-This proof relevance does not have a large effect, at least not until some definitions that use natural transformation-based identities (like that for Monad); here the classical definition is ``sloppy'', omitting some coherence natural isomorphisms that are expanded away in the proof-irrelevant case, but must be inserted here.
+This proof relevance does not have a large effect, at least not until some definitions that use natural transformation-based identities (like that for Monad); here the classical definition is "sloppy", omitting some coherence natural isomorphisms that are expanded away in the proof-irrelevant case, but must be inserted here.
 Along with proof relevance, it also makes sense to develop under the conditions of *--without-K* and *--safe*.
+And to stay away from strict category theory -- being Setoid-enriched doesn't play well with that at all.

 A second aim is to make this library 'ready' to be, in whole or in part, incorporated into the main standard library.
 Thus that means removing many custom-made parts written for